-The small classes in the Legal Writing Program and our team of practitioner-professors provide an ideal opportunity to model professionalism and bring lessons from the "real world" practice of law into the law-school classroom.
-With leadership from the Program's three full-time faculty members, it also becomes a laboratory for innovative teaching techniques, including peer editing, live drafting, simulations and other experiential pedagogy, and metacognitive techniques.
-The small class size permits students to receive intensive written and live feedback from their professors.
+The small classes in the Legal Writing Program and our team of practitioner-professors provide an ideal opportunity to model professionalism and bring lessons from the real-world practice of law into the law-school classroom.
+With leadership from the program’s three full-time faculty members, our Legal Writing classes become laboratories for innovative teaching techniques, including peer editing, live drafting, and realistic simulations.
+With only 10-14 students per class, the professors are able to provide comprehensive written and live feedback to each Legal Writing student.

 Writing Fellow Program

-2L and 3L students who distinguish themselves as strong writers, thinkers, and mentors may be selected to serve as either Classroom Writing Fellows or Senior Writing Fellows.
-This experiential course implements the "see one, do one, teach one" model, with students learning and cementing key professional skills by helping to teach other students.
+Second-year and third-year students who distinguish themselves as strong writers, thinkers, and mentors may be selected to serve as either Classroom Writing Fellows or Senior Writing Fellows.
+This experiential course implements the “see one, do one, teach one” model, with students learning and cementing key professional skills by helping to teach other students.

-Classroom Writing Fellows serve as teaching assistants for the professors in the 1L LPAW course.
-These Fellows prepare and deliver instructional materials, provide written and in-person feedback on student drafts, and mentor 1L students.
-The Fellows not only learn by teaching, they also participate in periodic trainings with the Program Directors, where they receive instruction in learning theory, effective feedback techniques, supervisorial and management techniques, and advanced writing skills.
+Classroom Writing Fellows serve as teaching assistants for the professors in the 1L Legal Process, Analysis, and Writing course.
+These Fellows prepare and deliver instructional materials, provide feedback on student drafts, and mentor 1L students.
+The Fellows not only learn by teaching, they also receive instruction in learning theory, effective feedback techniques, management techniques, and advanced writing skills.

-Senior Writing Fellows assist in curricular development, help develop classroom exercises and writing problems, and occasionally prepare and deliver presentations or provide feedback on student writing.
+Senior Writing Fellows assist the program directors in curricular development, create classroom exercises and writing problems, and occasionally deliver presentations or provide feedback to first-year students.

 Further Opportunities to Improve Lawyering Skills